razuhl/vmms/README.md

 ## VM Props

 A configuration dialog that displays itself in an iframe to isolate itself from the calling pages scope.
 It encrypts communcation between the window and the iframe to further safeguard the user.
-The configuration dialog can present simple data structures with tooltips, default values and validation.
+The configuration dialog can present JSON data structures with tooltips, default values and validation.
 For its look and feel it uses Bootstrap 4.x.

 It uses GM_\* instructions to automatically save the values.
 The required grants are GM_setValue, GM_getValue and GM_registerMenuCommand.
 GM_getMetadata is optional, if no storageKey is specified it will be used to resolve the user scripts name to compute a storageKey.